sturmfreico/sturmfreico.github.io/src/pages/terms.md

 - **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Sturmfrei Pty Ltd, 3 Dune Walk, NSW 2230.
 - **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.
 - **Service** refers to the Website.
 - **Terms and Conditions** (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
-This Terms and Conditions agreement is a Demo.
 - **Third-party Social Media Service** means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.
 - **Website** refers to Sturmfrei, accessible from [https://sturmfrei.com.au](https://sturmfrei.com.au)
 - **You** means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.